Ksengnupan/SoftwareDesignAIoT/README.md

 * The customer can also subscribe to our Kitchen Line Bot by clicking the Line Bot button (btnC) on Core2 and scanning a QR code. <br><br>
 ![Place Order QR - btnA and Line Bot QE - btnC](/images/btnA_C.jpg)

 * To request an invoice, the customer can click the Payment button (btnB) on Core2.
-After doing so, Core2 will use MQTT protocol to request that the server check whether there are any orders for the table.
-If there are no orders, the customer will be notified to order first.
-If there are orders, a QR code for the invoice will be displayed, which the customer can obtain by scanning it. <br><br>
+To prevent cases where the customer presses the Payment button (btnB) on Core2 before placing an order, Core2 will send a request to the server using MQTT protocol to check whether any orders have been placed for the table when the customer clicks the Payment button.
+The server will then check the order for this table in the database and send a message back via MQTT protocol.
+If there are no orders, the customer will be notified that they need to place an order first.
+If there are orders, a QR code for the invoice will be displayed. <br><br>
 ![Payment message on MQTT Broker](/images/request_payment.png)
 ![Payment Action - btnB](/images/pay_btnB.jpg)